The 20 Best Progressive External Ophthalmoplegia Doctors Near Me in Massachusetts, US

 English, Spanish

-Jeremy Meltzer is an Ophthalmologist in Worcester, Massachusetts.
-Dr. Meltzer has been practicing medicine for over 29 years and is rated as an Experienced provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
-His top areas of expertise are Pterygium, Cataract, Glaucoma, and Pinguecula.
+Jeremy Meltzer is an Ophthalmologist practicing medicine in Worcester, Massachusetts.
+He has been practicing medicine for over 29 years.
+Dr. Meltzer is rated as an Experienced provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
+He is also highly rated in 28 other conditions, according to our data.
+His clinical expertise encompasses Pterygium, Cataract, Glaucoma, and Pinguecula.
+Dr. Meltzer is board certified in Ophthalmology.

 Experienced in Progressive External Ophthalmoplegia